Religion in the United States: Catholicism

 While Catholic Americans were present in small numbers early in United States history, both in Maryland and in the former French and Spanish colonies that were eventually absorbed into the United States, the vast majority of Catholics in the United States today derive from unprecedented waves of immigration from primarily Catholic countries and regions (Ireland was still part of the United Kingdom until 1921 and German unification didn't officially occur until 1871) during the mid-to-late 19th and 20th century.
-Irish, Hispanic, Italian, Portuguese, French Canadian, Polish, German, and Lebanese (Maronite) immigrants largely contributed to the growth in the number of Catholics in the United States.
+Irish, Hispanic, Italian, Portuguese, French Canadian, Polish, German, Lebanese (Maronite), and Syrian (Syriac Catholic) immigrants largely contributed to the growth in the number of Catholics in the United States.
 Irish and German Catholics, by far, provided the greatest number of Catholic immigrants before 1900.
 From 1815 until the close of the Civil War in 1865, 1,683,791 Irish Catholics immigrated to the US.
 The German states followed, providing "the second largest immigration of Catholics, clergy and lay, some 606,791 in the period 1815-1865, and another 680,000 between 1865 and 1900, while the Irish immigration in the latter period amounted to only 520,000."
 Of the four major national groups of clergy (early and mid-19th century)—Irish, German, Anglo-American, and French—"the French emigre priests may be said to have been the outstanding men, intellectually."
 As the number of Catholics increased in the late 19th and 20th century, they built up a vast system of schools (from primary schools to universities) and hospitals.
 Since then, the Catholic Church has founded hundreds of other colleges and universities, along with thousands of primary and secondary schools.
 Schools like the University of Notre Dame is ranked best in its state (Indiana), as Georgetown University is ranked best in the District of Columbia.
 The following 10 Catholic universities are also ranked among the top 100 universities in the US: University of Notre Dame, Georgetown University, Boston College, Santa Clara University, Villanova University, Marquette University, Fordham University, Gonzaga University, Loyola Marymount University, and the University of San Diego.
 Leo XIV has been pope since 2025 and is the first pope from the United States.

 Eastern Orthodoxy and Oriental Orthodoxy

 Eastern Orthodoxy was present in North America since the Russian colonization of Alaska; however, Alaska would not become a United States territory until 1867, and most Eastern Orthodox Russian settlers in Alaska returned to Russia after the American acquisition of the Alaskan territory.
-However the native converts and a few priests remained behind, and Alaska still is represented.
+The native converts and a few priests remained behind.

 Most Eastern Orthodoxes arrived in the contiguous United States as immigrants beginning in the late 19th century and throughout the 20th century.
 Two major groups brought Eastern Orthodoxy to America, one were Eastern Europeans like Russians, Greeks, Ukrainians, Serbians and others.
 The second major group were from Levant like Lebanese, Syrians, Palestinians and others.

-Armenians, Copts and Assyrians, also brought Oriental Orthodoxy to America.
+Armenians, Indians, Copts and Assyrians, also brought Oriental Orthodoxy to America.